 Receiving Money Back From the Court

 Bail is not a form of punishment.
-Therefore, the individual who pays bail is entitled to having that money refunded.
+The individual who pays bail is entitled to having that money refunded.
 However, this is only if the defendant complies with their bail terms.

 Typically, there are more possible outcomes when someone ends up paying bail.
-The bail is released back to the payer or forfeited.
 If a defendant is released from custody on bail, the bail will then be repaid to the payer upon the end of their case.
 This release or repayment of bail will depend on both the kind of bail used and where the bail is paid.

-Stop Searching for Humble TX Bail Bonds near me
+Stop Searching for Bail Bonds Near Me

-Humble, TX Fun Facts
+Humble, TX Fun Facts:

-- Humble has wonderful attractions such as the Botanical Gardens and Humble Historical Museum.
+- Humble has wonderful attractions, such as the Botanical Gardens and Humble Historical Museum.